Introduction to Data Economy

 Learn the basics of using data in decision making and developing businesses!

-In order to sign up for this master's level course, you must have a previous Bachelor's degree or a Master's degree.
+In order to sign up for this master's level course, you must have a previous Bachelor's degree or a Master's degree or have equivalent skills.

 - Scope: 1 ECTS